US STOCKS-Futures climb ahead of ECB, claims data

 NEW YORK, Feb 7 (Reuters) - U.S. stock index futures advanced on Thursday, indicating the S&P 500 may rise for a third straight session ahead of a European Central Bank rate decision and data on the U.S. labor market.

-Green Mountain Coffee Roasters Inc stumbled 7.2 percent to $45.43 in premarket after forecasting sales growth for the current quarter that was slightly lower than analysts expected.
+* Green Mountain Coffee Roasters Inc lost 4.7 percent to $46.63 in premarket after forecasting sales growth for the current quarter that was slightly lower than analysts expected.